Tuesday, December 23, 2025

 Super good and sharing our opinions!

-Are we any different from Jobs friends in this story?
+I wonder if we are any different from Jobs friends in this story?

 When someone goes through a tragedy like Job, what is it that they really need?